ASER: Towards Large-scale Commonsense Knowledge Acquisition via Higher-order Selectional Preference over Eventualities: Design Principles

 \subsection{The Lower Bound of a Semantic Theory}

-As discussed by the lower bound of a semantic theory~\cite{katz1963structure}, understanding human language requires both the knowledge about the language (i.e., grammar) and knowledge about the world.
-As a result, if we fix the grammar structure of the linguistic descriptions, their difference will be the semantics.
+As discussed by the lower bound of a semantic theory~\cite{katz1963structure}, understanding human language requires both knowledge about the language (i.e., grammar) and knowledge about the world.
+As a result, if we fix the grammar structure of the linguistic descriptions, their difference will be mostly captured by the semantics.
 An example is shown in Figure~\ref{fig:principle_demo}.
-There are three sentences that share the same grammar structure but describe different events, which may have different reasons, effect, and sub-events.
-Give that the previous context is ``It is dangerous,'' humans normally will prefer the second sentence to appear in this context because lion is a dangerous animal.
-And such preference can reflect the commonsense knowledge we are after.
+There are three sentences that share the same grammar structure but describe different events, which may have different reasons, effects, and sub-events.
+Given that the previous context is ``It is dangerous,'' humans normally will prefer the second sentence to appear in this context because a lion is a dangerous animal.
+And such preference can reflect the commonsense knowledge we are looking for.
 Motivated by this, we propose to use dependency patterns to categorize eventualities and discourse relations as the relations between eventualities.
-As a result, the frequency about eventualities and edges can be naturally used to represent humans' preference when the grammar structure is fixed.
+As a result, the frequency of eventualities and edges can be naturally used to represent humans' preferences when the grammar structure is fixed.

 Historically, such grammar-based semantics is called selectional preference~\cite{resnik1993selection}, which is a relaxation of selectional restrictions~\cite{katz1963structure}.
 Initially, the research on selectional preference focuses on the IsA hierarchy in WordNet~\cite{WordNet} and verb-object dependency relations.
 Later on, the idea of selectional preference was extended to verb-subject dependency relations.
 Several first-order selectional preference examples are as follows. \begin{itemize} \item \textsf{SP}(Cat, \texttt{IsA}, Animal) $>$ \textsf{SP}(Cat, \texttt{IsA}, Plant) \item \textsf{SP}(Eat, \texttt{dobj}, Food) $>$ \textsf{SP}(Eat, \texttt{dobj}, Rock) \item \textsf{SP}(Sing, \texttt{nsubj}, Singer) $>$ \textsf{SP}(Sing, \texttt{nsubj}, House) \end{itemize}